Frequently Asked Questions

 When will construction begin and how long will it last?

-Due to the number of agencies providing approvals for environmental protections and various utility companies involved, the Imjin Parkway Widening and Roundabout road safety project is now anticipated to begin construction activity in December 2023.
+Due to the number of agencies providing approvals for environmental protections and various utility companies involved, the Imjin Parkway Widening and Roundabout road safety project is now anticipated to begin construction activity in December 18, 2023.
+Unfortunately, weather has delayed the start of construction activities and the start date has been moved to 2/12/2024.
 Full completion of construction is expected to take approximately two years.

 Who uses Imjin Parkway?